MusaTahawar/Pokedex/README.md

 # Pokedex

 A simple Python application using the pypokedex library and the tkinter GUI framework to display information about Pokémon.
-You can enter the name or ID of a Pokémon, and the application will retrieve and display details such as its image, type, base stats, weight, height, and abilities.
+You can enter the name or ID of a Pokémon, and the application will retrieve and display details such as its image, type, base stats, weight, height, and abilities also their shiny forms.

 ## Getting Started